Man of Constant Sorrow

-"Man of Constant Sorrow" (also known as "I Am a Man of Constant Sorrow") is a traditional American folk song first published by Dick Burnett, a partially blind fiddler from Kentucky.
-It was titled "Farewell Song" in a song book by Burnett dated 1913.
+"Man of Constant Sorrow" (also known as "I Am a Man of Constant Sorrow") is a traditional American folk song first published by Dick Burnett, a musician from Kentucky.
+It was titled "Farewell Song" in a song book by Burnett dated 1913, but may have earlier origins.
 A version recorded by Emry Arthur in 1928 gave the song its current title.

 Several versions of the song exist that differ in their lyrics and melodies.
 The song was popularized by the Stanley Brothers, who recorded the song in the 1950s, and many others recorded versions in the 1960s including Bob Dylan.
 Variations of the song have also been recorded under the titles of "Girl of Constant Sorrow" by Joan Baez as well as by Barbara Dane, "Maid of Constant Sorrow" by Judy Collins, and "Sorrow" by Peter, Paul and Mary.
 It was released as a single by Ginger Baker's Air Force with vocals by Denny Laine.

-Public interest in the song was renewed after the release of the 2000 film O Brother, Where Art Thou?, playing a central central role in the plot and earning the three runaway protagonists public recognition as the Soggy Bottom Boys in the film.
+Public interest in the song was renewed after the release of the 2000 film O Brother, Where Art Thou?, in which it is performed by the three runaway protagonists, earning them public recognition and playing a pivotal role in the plot.
 The recording used in the film, sung by Dan Tyminski, was featured on the multiple platinum-selling soundtrack which won a Grammy for Best Country Collaboration at the 44th Annual Grammy Awards in 2002.